TAP-GGC/Boolario/README.md

 ## Outreach Activities
 1. Super Saturday Series (S3), Nov 9, Georgia Gwinnett College = middle and high school girls to promote IT and STEM career
 2. TAP Expo, Oct 10, 2021, Georgia Gwinnett College - To promote IT field and the TAP program to college students
-3. Class Workshops - on [dates TBA] to promote IT field to non-IT college students
+3. Class Workshops - on 2021 Oct 26, Oct 28, and Nov 2 to promote IT field to non-IT college students

 ## Technology
 For this program, our team used [Unity](https://unity.com/), a device that changes a conductor into a source of computer input.